PHP Class functions

 /*** our __set() function ***/

-public function __set($index$value){
+public function __set($index, $value){

-'The value of '.$index.' is '.$value;
+echo 'The value of '.$index.' is '.$value;

 }

-/*** end of class ***/
+} /*** end of class ***/

-$candy = new candy;/*** set a non existant property ***/$candy->bar 'Blue Smarties';
+/*** a new candy object ***/$candy = new candy;/*** set a non existant property ***/$candy->bar = 'Blue Smarties';

 ?>